 Visitors to the website.

 When ordering back issues of The New Atlantis with our online order form, users will be invited to pay by credit card.
-Those credit card payments are processed by PayPal (a subsidiary of eBay Inc.).
+Those credit card payments are processed by PayPal.
 The New Atlantis only receives from PayPal the contact information necessary for shipping back issues.
 The New Atlantis does not receive the user’s billing information (such as a credit card number).

 We do not do anything with these IP addresses, we frankly don’t have any interest in them, and we certainly do not sell or share them with anyone else.